josheinhorn/weird-science/README.md

 ContinueOn(result); //result is the output from DoSomething(foo)
 ```
 ## What do I use this for?
 Good question!
 Basically, you use it to set up "Experiments" that can run in sensitive (read 'Production') environments.
-An Experiment should really be thought of like in the classical sense of the word -- you run a set of Candidates against a Control and evaluate the results.
+An Experiment should really be thought of in the classical sense of the word &mdash; you run a set of Candidates against a Control and evaluate the results.

 One intended use case is when Unit Tests, Integration Tests, and QA tests are impractical.
-This is when it is simply too difficult to predict or recreate the conditions that exist in a Production environment, such as high load or unknown database states.
+This is when it is simply too difficult to predict or recreate the conditions that exist in a Production environment, such as high load or unknown/inconsistent data states.

 Another use case is when the stakes are simple too high to rely on test environments to properly evaluate impacts of major changes before rolling out to Production.
 How many times has your boss or coworker told you not to refactor a set of classes because the risk of breaking Production is too high?